 There are two types of "Memory Stick": an ordinary "Memory Stick" and a "MagicGate Memory Stick" that are equipped with the MagicGate copyright protection technology.
 You can use both types of "Memory Stick" with your camera.
 However, because your camera does not support the MagicGate standards, data recorded with your camera is not subject to MagicGate\ copyright protection.
-You can also use the "Memory Stick Duo"

-- and "Memory Stick PRO" with the camera. - \ MagicGate is copyright protection technology that uses encryption technology. - The "Memory Stick" formatted with a computer is not guaranteed to operate with this camera.
+- and "Memory Stick PRO" with the camera. \ MagicGate is copyright protection technology that uses encryption technology. - The "Memory Stick" formatted with a computer is not guaranteed to operate with this camera.

 "Memory Stick" Recording/ Playback

 Memory Stick (Memory Stick Duo) 0

-MagicGate Memory Stick (MagicGate Memory Stick Duo) 0
+MagicGate Memory Stick (MagicGate Memory Stick Duo) O

-Memory Stick PRO 0
+Memory Stick PRO O